SJBales/ecommerce-funnel-analysis/README.md

 - Expand unit tests to other classes and methods
 - Test data quality of junk sessions (i.e. that lasted very short time, likely less than 5 seconds)
 - Polish Report
-- Convert event dates in plot to date types

 # Technical Approach